-The Ten Commandments (decalogue=10 words) can be found in Exodus 20 in the Old Testament (sometimes called the Hebrew Bible).
+The Ten Commandments (decalogue=10 words) are ten principles for living in harmony with God and with other human beings.
+The first four deal with our relationship with God.
+The final six deal with our relationships with other people.
+The 10 Commandments are in chapter 20 of Exodus, the second book of the Old Testament (sometimes called the Hebrew Bible).
 The full version in Exodus 20 has about 300 words.
-The briefer version below has has just over 70 words.
+The briefer version below in the order they appear in the Bible has just over 70 words.

 20 1 And God spoke all these words: